 - 7. Take to the water

-- 9. Ride the Sandia Peak Tram
+- 8. Ride the Sandia Peak Tramway

-- 10. See the Petroglyphs
+- 9. See the Petroglyphs

-- 11. Visit a Museum
+- 10. Visit a Museum

 1. Take a Hot Air Balloon Ride

 When visiting the Hot Air Balloon Capitol of the World, you MUST take a hot air balloon ride.
 I am pretty sure it's a requirement before you leave the state.
-Trust me: it is a wonderful experience of a lifetime and there is no better place to do it than Albuquerque, the city that hosts the world's largest hot air balloon festival every September and where residents are used to seeing hit air balloons up in the sky almost 365 days a year.

 🔥 Take a ride of your life

-Book here2.
-Visit Old Town Albuquerque
+2. Visit Old Town Albuquerque

 Historic Old Town is a great place to spend a morning or afternoon and experience the heart of the city's original center.
 Most of the buildings here retain the original Pueblo-Spanish style architecture, and it's a beautiful area to walk around, shop, and eat.
-Be sure to stop in to the oldest church in Albuquerque, San Felipe de Neri Church, located right across from Old Town's center park.

-| Tip
+⭐️ Tip

-🏠 Walk around Albuquerque's Old Town with an experienced guide.
-On a tour you will be introduced to the legends and colorful characters of this historically rich neighborhood while taking you to all the important landmarks!
+Walk around Albuquerque's Old Town with an experienced guide.
+On a tour, you will be introduced to the legends and colorful characters of this historically rich neighborhood while taking you to all the important landmarks!

 3. Explore Albuquerque by bike

-If you follow my travels, you know that I love bike tours.
-I think they're an amazing way to see any city (read my 48 Hours in Amsterdam).
 Albuquerque is extremely bike-friendly, with miles and miles of bike trails throughout the city.
-And, most of the city is pretty flat compared to other cities, but be sure to inquire about the incline levels of each particular tour if you are concerned about steep hills.
+Most of the city is pretty flat compared to other cities, but be sure to inquire about the incline levels of each particular tour if you are concerned about steep hills.

 During my trip to Albuquerque, I had the pleasure of doing a bike tour with Routes Bicycle Tours.
 We rode from Historic Old Town along the Rio Grande.
-It was a gorgeous tour, and I learned so much about the history, people, and snagged some good travel tips from our excellent tour guide, co-owner Josh.
-They have several different tours, including a Breaking Bad Tour (did you know the show was set and filmed here?), a Haunted Bike Tour, Winery Bike Tour, and more.

 4. Hike Tent Rocks National Monument

-The Kasha-Katuwe Tent Rocks National Monument is a truly unique setting, unlike any other I have ever visited.
-If it is open when you visit Albuquerque, you must plan a few hours (earlier in the day is better, before it gets too hot) to hike around this area.
+If it is open when you visit Albuquerque, you need to plan a few hours to hike the area.
+And earlier in the day is better, before the desert heat gets too hot.

 5. Visit a Pueblo

-Today there are 19 active remaining Pueblos in the state of New Mexico.
-Most Pueblo villages are not open for the public, except for on Feast Days.
+Most are not open for the public, except for on Feast Days.
 However, about 50 miles outside of Albuquerque, you can visit the Walatowa Visitors Center to learn more about the Pueblo of Jemez.
-The Jemez pueblo encompasses over 89,000 acres of land and is home to over 3,400 tribal members.

 🗺️ Ready to explore Jemez Pueblo?

 You can visit the Pueblo of Jemez and explore nearby waterfalls, hot springs, and ruins with an experienced guide.
-Hotel pickup and drop-off, lunch and shopping time
+Hotel pickup and drop-off, lunch and shopping time.

-Book the trip here6.
-Soak in hot springs
+6. Soak in hot springs

 After a long day of hiking, biking, or general touring around Albuquerque, treat yourself to a couple of hours soaking in the Jemez Hot Springs.
 This oasis offers four main pools with more than 17 different minerals, plenty of shade, and poolside service.

 I love how there are several semi-private areas and cabanas in the shade to rest in between soaks.
 The view of the Virgin Mesa as you gaze up from the hot springs is beautiful and adds to the peaceful, relaxing experience here.
+I could spend a full day here!

 7. Take to the water